 Our first stop was at Ulun Danu Bratan, a temple dedicated to the goddess of prosperity, Dewi Uma.

 Rice paddies are everywhere.
-But, take a selfie when you pass by the Tegalalang Rice Terraces
+But, take a selfie when you pass by the Tegalalang Rice Terraces.

 If you have the time, head out to the Kintamani Village that offers you the dramatic view of the Batur Volcano.